apple/swift-async-algorithms/Guides/Validation.md

 ## Introduction

-Testing is a critical are of focus for any package to make it robust, catch bugs, and explain the expected behaviors in a documented manner.
+Testing is a critical area of focus for any package to make it robust, catch bugs, and explain the expected behaviors in a documented manner.
 Testing things that are asynchronous can be difficult, testing things that are asynchronous multiple times can be even more difficult.

 Types that implement `AsyncSequence` can often be described in deterministic actions given particular inputs.
-For the inputs, the events can be described as a discrete set - values, errors being thrown, the terminal state of returning a nil value from the iterator or advancing in time and not doing anything.
-Likewise, expected output has a discrete set of events - values, errors being caught, the terminal state of receiving a nil value from the iterator or advancing in time and not doing anything.
+For the inputs, the events can be described as a discrete set: values, errors being thrown, the terminal state of returning a `nil` value from the iterator, or advancing in time and not doing anything.
+Likewise, the expected output has a discrete set of events: values, errors being caught, the terminal state of receiving a `nil` value from the iterator, or advancing in time and not doing anything.

 ## Proposed Solution